What is the Sustainability Internship in South Africa all about?

 Cape Town, well known for its many iconic attractions, will provide you with plenty to do during your downtime, including climbing up Table Mountain or visiting the Cape of Good Hope.
 Between many vibey restaurants and cafés, the many water sports, and local museums and galleries, you’re sure to find something to do.

 Interns’ accommodation consists of a single room sharing communal areas with other interns.
 You will be in a very popular neighborhood just 6 kilometers out of Cape Town City Center.
-The neighborhood, referred as “Obz” by the locals, is mainly known to be the home of many locals and foreign nationals, many of which attend the University of Cape Town.
+The neighborhood is mainly known to be the home of many locals and foreign nationals, many of which attend the University of Cape Town.
 The area offers many cafés, restaurants, galleries and trendy thrift shops.

 During your time off, you may want to enjoy some scenic drives around the city, go spot some marine life or do the famous Garden Route!